Here are a few specific examples which demonstrate how we have applied green principles to our designs.

 The Animal Teaching and Research Center utilized an innovative method to reduce material waste and improve building envelope performance.
-The building skin is a system of factory foamed insulated metal panels which are designed, in conjunction with continuous insulation outside the building foundation and structure, to eliminate cold bridging and mold generating condensation.
+The building skin is a system of factory foamed insulated metal panels that are designed in conjunction with continuous insulation outside the building foundation and structure to eliminate cold bridging and mold-generating condensation.

 •Indoor Air Quality

-In consideration of the small children and educators who occupy the Early Childhood Education and Research Center, we were careful to specify low VOC paint, carpet, floor coverings, and furniture to maintain a high quality of indoor air.
+In consideration of the educators and small children who occupy the Early Childhood Education and Research Center, we were careful to specify low VOC paint, carpet, floor coverings, and furniture to maintain a high quality of indoor air.

 •Natural Daylight for Internal Corridors